sagemath/trac_to_gh/Issue 8367.md

 # Issue 8367: element_class of Subsets is broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8367

 Original creator: giraudo